dekuNukem/bob_cassette_rewinder/README.md

 I picked them up locally, so I didn't have to pay shipping.
 The total came to around £17.

-Refilling the cassette is easy, I taped over the PCB window to prevent liquid getting in, and injected the detergents into the cassette with a syringe with blunt needle, poking through the one-way membrane.
+Refilling the cassette is easy, I taped over the PCB window to prevent liquid getting in, and injected the detergents into the cassette with a syringe with blunt needle, poking through the one-way membrane. **`WARNING`**: See [this guide](user_manual.md) for more details if you plan to do it yourself.

 ![Alt text](resources/pics/fill.jpeg)